-MySQL LOCALTIME and localtime() are the MySQL Date Function, which is useful to return the current date and time in YYYY-MM-DD HH:MM:SS.
+MySQL LOCALTIME and localtime() are the MySQL Date Functions, which is useful to return the current date and time in YYYY-MM-DD HH:MM:SS.

 MySQL LOCALTIME Example